0x6980/zkp-notes/pages/gkr/gkr_protocol.md

 - Finite field $\mathbb{F}$
 - Arithmetic circuit $\mathcal{C}$ of depth $d$ and size (number of gates) $s$
 - Boolean hypercube $\{0,1\}^n$
-- Boolean circuit
-- layered circuit
-- Sumcheck protocol
 - Fan-in: The number of inputs a gate has is known as fan-in.

-# Arithmetic Circuit
+# Arithmetic Circuit and Boolean circuit
 An Arithmetic circuit $\mathcal{C}$ over field $\mathbb{F}$ is a directed graph whose nodes are labeled $+$, $*$, computing field element addition and multiplication respectively, for the values on the incoming wires.

 # Layered Arithmetic Circuit